mike-hanson/auto-barrel-src/README.md

 // auto-barrel-ignore
 ```

 If Auto Barrel detects a file creation in a folder containing a potential barrel file and the barrel file contains this comment as the first line it will abort processing and make no further attempt to add an export for the new file.
+This can also be achieved using the _ignoreFilePathContainingAnyOf_ setting introduced in v1.0.3 but this method is still valid.

 ## Automating Start